-The Shipping Container Shed, also known as a Container Mounted Fabric Shelter (CMDS) is fast becoming the new disruptor and preferred warehouse, storage and workshop option for some of the worlds leading mining and industrial companies.
+The Shipping Container Shed, or simply Container Shed, is fast becoming a preferred warehouse, storage and workshop option for some of the world’s leading mining and industrial companies.

-Preferred over traditional steel sheds which have been used for decades as the only option.
-The Shipping Container Shed is increasingly seen on many city, regional and remote industrial sites.
+Preferred now over traditional steel sheds which for decades were the only option, the Shipping Container Shed is seen increasingly on many city, regional and remote industrial sites.
 For many uses and situations, they offer significant advantages over steel sheds.

-Widely used where steel sheds were once popular, they are now well accepted due to their
+Where steel sheds were once popular and widely used, Container Sheds are now well accepted due to the:

 - ease of transport to site,

 Also, the high-quality fabrics used are